Charles III of Spain: Conflict with the Holy See

 During the early years of Charles's reign, the Neapolitan court was engaged in a dispute with the Holy See over jurisdiction, clerical appointments, and revenues.
 The Kingdom of Naples was an ancient fief of the Papal States.
 For this reason, Pope Clement XII considered himself the only one entitled to invest the king of Naples, and so he did not recognize Charles of Bourbon as a legitimate sovereign.
 Through the apostolic nuncio, the Pope let Charles know he did not consider valid the nomination received by him from Charles's father, Philip V, King of Spain.
 In response, a committee headed by the Tuscan lawyer Bernardo Tanucci in Naples concluded that papal investiture was not necessary because the crowning of a king could not be considered a sacrament.

-The situation worsened when, in 1735, just a few days before the coronation of Charles, the Pope chose to accept the traditional offering of a Hackney horse from the Holy Roman Emperor rather than from Charles.
-The Hackney was a white mare and a sum of money which the King of Naples offered the Pope as feudal homage every 29 June, at the feast of Saints Peter and Paul.
+The situation worsened when, in 1735, just a few days before the coronation of Charles, the Pope chose to accept the traditional offering of a white mare and a sum of money from the Holy Roman Emperor rather than from Charles.
+The offering was a feudal homage which the King of Naples offered the Pope on 29 June, the feast of Saints Peter and Paul.
 The reason for this choice was that Charles had not yet been recognized as ruler of the Kingdom of Naples by a peace treaty, and so the Emperor was considered still de jure King of Naples.
-Receiving the Hackney from the Holy Roman Empire was common while receiving it from a Bourbon was unusual.
+Receiving the gift from the Holy Roman Empire was common while receiving it from a Bourbon was unusual.
 The Pope, therefore, considered the first option a less dramatic gesture, and in doing so provoked the wrath of the religious Spanish infante.

 Meanwhile, Charles had landed in Sicily.
 Although the Bourbon conquest of the island was not complete, he was crowned King of the Two Sicilies ("utriusque Siciliae rex") on 3 July in the ancient Palermo Cathedral, after having traveled overland to Palmi, and by sea from Palmi to Palermo.
 The coronation bypassed the authority of the Pope thanks to the apostolic legation of Sicily, a medieval privilege which ensured the island a special legal autonomy from the Church.
 Thus, the papal legate did not attend the ceremony as Charles would have wanted.